DanielSletskov/BookStore/README.md

 # BookStore
-First used the book sites (Saxo, faraos & bog&ide) for benchamarking how the different tables should be setup.
+First used the book sites (Saxo, faraos & bog&ide) for bench marking how the different tables should be setup.

-#tjek

-#Tjek2
+##Benchmark result

+#SQL
+Hosted in a local SQL database run in a docker SQL container.

+#NoSQL
+This database is hosted in MongoDB